DriftForgeLab/MLOps-CI-Pipeline/docs/drift-detection.md

   --drift-scenarios-dir data/drift_scenarios/
 ```

-Same exit-code caveat as the tabular CLI.
+Same exit-code behaviour as the tabular CLI: in a non-interactive run it exits
+with code 2 when severity reaches `monitoring.fail_on_severity`, else 0.

 ## Drift Result Schema (v1.0.0)